AusDTO/dta-website/pages/what-we-do/policies-and-programs/women-in-it.md

 <li>facilitated group sessions</li>
 <li>cross-government networking</li>
 </ul>
-<p>Agencies and departments are asked to nominate a mentor.
-Once mentor nominations conclude, we will seek mentee nominations from each participating organisation.</p>

 <h4>Nominations and cost</h4>
 <p>Nominations for the 2018/19 program closed in August 2018.
 We will update this page when nominations are open for the 2019/20 program.</p>